NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-06-12-active-directory-domain-enumeration-part-2.md

 ## OUs
-OUs are the smallest unit in the Active Directory system.
-OU is abbreviated from is Organizational Unit.
-OUs are containers for users, groups, and computers, and they exist within a domain.
-OUs are useful when an administrator wants to deploy Group Policy settings to a subset of users, groups, and computers within your domain.
+OUs are the smallest unit in the Active Directory system OU is abbreviated from is Organizational Unit
+OUs are containers for users, groups, and computers, and they exist within a domain OUs are useful when an administrator wants to deploy Group Policy settings to a subset of users, groups, and computers within your domain
 OUs also allows Administrators to delegate admin tasks to users/groups without having to make him/her an administrator of the directory

 Get all the OUs in the current domain

 ```
 Get-NetOU
 ```